tfe2-modding/tfe2-modding.github.io/Index/Custom Scenario JSON.md

 	- `machineParts`
 	- `refinedMetal`
 	- `computerChips`
-- `viewYFromBottom` (number) - The lowest Y position you can scroll and place floating platforms in your city.
+- `viewYFromBottom` (number) - The Y position that the bottom of the camera view starts at.
 - `worlds` (array of world objects) - A list of floating islands for the scenario to create.

 	<details>